FoxWhiskey/Time_DST/Readme.md

 This is enabled by calling the `setSyncProvider(provider)` function - the provider argument is the address of a function that returns the current time as a `time_t`.
 See the sketches in the examples directory for usage.
+Internal time can also be synchronized to a `FakeTime` provider, which works without the need of external time sources.
+It was mainly used to check the behaviour of the library at certain dates and times.
+Helpful for debugging purposes.

 The default interval for re-syncing the time is 5 minutes but can be changed by calling the `setSyncInterval(interval)` method to set the number of seconds between re-sync attempts.